rschristopher/rschristopher.github.io/src/commerce/understand-the-terms.md

  connected to the broader lightning network.
 This is a peer-to-peer network that routes payments anywhere.
+Another way to think about it, these are the channels that are not otherwise hidden.
 Public channels (and nodes) are discoverable on sites such as [1ml](https://1ml.com/),